Financial Aid and the Entering Student

 Your college education is perhaps the most important investment you will make in your life.
 In order to make your college experience more valuable, it is crucial to understand the associated costs of attending a four year university, as well as the financial resources available to help meet those costs.

-You may receive the Pell Grant from only one school at a time.
+You may only receive a Federal Pell Grant from only one school at a time.
 If you transfer in the middle of an academic year, you may be eligible for the remaining balance of your Pell eligibility.
 For Cal Grant Programs, contact the California Student Aid Commission at (888) 224-7268.
 Inform Cal Grant of a change of school with a G-10 form.
 You must reapply for all other financial aid, including student loans, at your new school.

 If the student is admitted into a master’s, credential, or second bachelor’s degree program, financial aid will be adjusted to reflect the appropriate award for the new post-degree program.
 Financial Aid is not available for students who are not enrolled in a degree or credential program, such as Continuing (Extended) Education students.